BRAIN-TO/GIRFReco.jl/CONTRIBUTING.md

 4. Ensure your (and our) tests pass
 5. Post the PR or file an issue and we will work with you

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the BSD 3-Clause Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [BSD 3-Clause License ](https://choosealicense.com/licenses/bsd-3-clause/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/BRAIN-TO/GIRFReco.jl/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/BRAIN-TO/GIRFReco.jl/issues/new/choose); it's that easy!